Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 Git support has been designed to support multiple repositories for a given project as well as "Personal repositories" for each developer.
-This is consistent with the Distributed Version Control System philosophy which allows to delegate project features to be developped in separated repositories.
+This is consistent with the Distributed Version Control System philosophy which allows to delegate project features to be developed in separated repositories.

-Git access (for both read and write operations) requires a valid SSH key to be configured in user account preference.
+Git over SSH access (for both read and write operations) requires a valid SSH key to be configured in user account preference.
 See :ref:`account-maintenance` for details.
+Git over HTTPS access requires your username and ap personal access key with the *Git repository* scope.
+Access keys can be created from your user account preference.

 Two types of repositories are available: